danielbene/crypty-crypty/README.md

 ![poc_gui](https://raw.githubusercontent.com/danielbene/project-media/master/crypty-crypty/crypty_poc.png)

-NOTE: apt install python3-tk / "PYTHONPATH": "${cwd}"
+NOTE: apt install python3-tk / "PYTHONPATH": "${pwd}"

 _Disclaimer: this software is just a weekend project, it's not intended for securing sensitive information.
 Use it at your own risk._